CyberCookie/siegel/client_core/router/README.md

 # Router

 Siegel router allows you to construct site routing of any complexity<br />
-with such features as page wrapping with `Layout`, URL params support, dynamicaly changing path `basename` and more.
+including such features as page wrapping with `Layout`, URL params support, dynamicaly changing path `basename`, permissions check, redirects and more.

 <br />